The ASAM Treatment of Opioid Use Disorder Course 8-Hour Online

 PA-C, MPAS, MPH

-Debra R. Newman, PA-C, MPAS, MPH currently serves as treatment provider for First Judicial District Court, Adult Drug Court for Santa Fe and Rio Arriba Counties, New Mexico.
-She is also working part-time as a contract provider in Chemical Dependency for Kaiser Permanente in Denver, Colorado.
+Debra R. Newman, PA-C, MPAS, MPH is the Regional Medical Director for Shadow Mountain Recovery, which provides detox and residential services in Taos, Santa Fe, and Rio Rancho, NM.
+She serves as treatment provider for First Judicial District Court, Adult Drug Court for Santa Fe, New Mexico.
+She also serves as Treatment Provider for Magistrate/DWI Court for Santa Fe County, New Mexico.
 Debra has worked in residential treatment as well as out-patient adult psychiatry and addiction medicine.
 Her passion for addiction medicine began with her association with Project ECHO in 2008.
 While employed at an FQHC in northern NM in a region historically plagued with the highest per capita heroin death rate in the nation, Debra worked under an addiction medicine psychiatrist and several family practice physicians waivered to prescribe buprenorphine.
 For over four years, she managed over 200 buprenorphine patients monthly, as the only full-time provider for these patients, while also carrying a caseload of HCV and chronic pain patients.
-She is currently working with the PA Foundation and NIDA on a grant examining the role of PA’s in drug courts.
+She serves as the President of the Society of Physician Assistants in Addiction Medicine (SPAAM).

 Associate Director, University of Maryland Medical Center Midtown Campus